Select Bus Service: Corridors chosen for implementation

 The M96 was set to become the next route to be converted to Select Bus Service after the M14, with implementation set for 2019, but was pushed back due to budget constraints.
 Bus lanes will be added to 96th Street, bus stops will be consolidated and signal timing will be changed along the street as part of the Better Buses Action Plan, which was unveiled on April 19, 2019, making it one of the next corridors to become SBS.
 The MTA bus network redesign's route type distribution has a new route type called "Crosstown/SBS", which all current SBS routes fall under.
-The MTA is planning to upgrade some existing routes into the route type (B41, Q50) and create some new ones (B55 (current B35 Limited, but extended to JFK Airport), Q51, Q98).
+The MTA is planning to upgrade some existing routes into the route type (B41 Limited) and create some new ones (B55 (current B35 Limited, but extended to JFK Airport)).

 The Q25 or Q34 Limited, running primarily along Parsons and Kissena Boulevards in Queens, has been proposed for conversion to Select Bus Service.
 The corridor was one of the possible future corridors identified in the 2017 announcement about the SBS system's expansion.
 Other potential routes such as the B41 have undergone preliminary studies and community outreach, but have yet to be considered for implementation.